SNTSVV/SEDE/README.md

   * ProblemClass.final_population is assigned with the population stored in the archive.
 The assignment occurs in “Archive.archive_metrics()”.
 This is slightly different from DeepJanus where the archive is stored inside BeamNGProblem.
 * core.archive_impl.py: the SmartArchive() function has been modified to add only individuals that are inside the cluster (F2 <=1); the distance function is replaced by ours (cosine parameters similarity)

+Download the empirical data for RQ1-5 from [here](https://figshare.com/s/a7fd8e713e038ee0d86c)

 To run the tool you need to have the case studies setup in a separated directory and then generate HUDD clusters using the command

 > python SEDE.py -o ./HPD -SEDE HUDD